What Are Buying Signals and Why They Matter in Sales?

 Strong verbal buying signals

-Verbal buying signals are some of the clearest signs that a prospect is ready to make a decision.
+Verbal signals are some of the clearest signs that a prospect is ready to make a decision.

 When you hear questions about pricing, timelines, or warranties, it's a strong indicator that they're moving past the “just looking” phase.